Skip to main content

 Click 'Ok' to continue.

-14. Next, add another field below the repeating table with label 'Net Value ($)' and field name 'New_Value' to calculate the net value of this purchase order.
+14. Next, add another field below the repeating table with the label 'Net Value ($)' and field name 'New_Value' to calculate the net value of this purchase order.

 To calculate the 'Net Value ($)', subtract 'Discount' from 'Grand_Total' as shown below: